 - Each mode of transportation covers specific areas.
 Buses operate on a widespread network, including routes within cities and from city to city.
-Trains connect various cities and regions across the country and are usually used for longer-distance travel (like Amtrak in the US), while light rails, available only in Jerusalem and Tel Aviv, transport you within and between those cities (similar to the NYC subway). - There are several main bus companies in Israel.
+Trains connect various cities and regions across the country and are usually used for longer-distance travel (like Amtrak in the US), while light rails, available only in Jerusalem and Tel Aviv, transport you within and between those cities (similar to the NYC subway).
+Note that the train and light rails operate on separate systems and are not connected. - There are several main bus companies in Israel.
 Egged is the largest and operates many intercity routes out of Jerusalem and Haifa.
+Superbus and Extra are bus companies that operate in Jerusalem and several other cities.
 Dan operates mostly in Tel Aviv and some intercity routes.
-Some other cities have smaller local operators. - When taking a bus to your intercity destination, check the number of stops and the total travel time, as there may be more direct buses with fewer stops and quicker routes. - Most Jewish-owned buses in Jerusalem are green and white.
-Be aware that Jewish-owned buses may have Arab drivers. - At central bus stations, you can check electronic boards for destinations, platforms, and departure times, but be aware that they are arranged alphabetically in Hebrew.
-At a bus stop, look for the yellow metal flags that show route numbers and destinations.
+Some other cities have smaller local operators. - When taking a bus to your intercity destination, check the number of stops and the total travel time, as there may be more direct buses with fewer stops and quicker routes. - Be aware that Jewish-owned buses may have Arab drivers.
+Additionally, some Israeli bus companies do travel through Area C neighborhoods, such as Sheikh Jarrah and Har Hazeisim, which have a mix of lewish and Arab residents.
+Some of those bus numbers include #17, 19, 34, 48, and 53.
+However, be aware that due to constant construction in lerusalem, these bus numbers and routes may change often.
+Ask your school, if they would prefer you not use those buses.
+If they do allow it, just be more mindful for your safety. - At central bus stations, you can check electronic boards for destinations, platforms, and departure times, but be aware that they are arranged alphabetically in Hebrew.
+At a bus stop, look for the yellow metal flags that

+- show route numbers and destinations.
 There may also be information in English.
-Some bus stops have electronic displays that show how long until the next bus comes. - For safety reasons, avoid the new central bus station in Tel Aviv, especially after dark! - Avoid bus, train, and light rail routes that pass through Arab neighborhoods. - Avoid waiting at public transportation stops alone at night.
-If someone drops you off (e.g., after a Shabbos visit), ask them to wait with you until your bus, train, or light rail comes. - When traveling by bus, always check the bus stop ID to confirm it is traveling in the direction you want to go.
+Some bus stops have electronic displays that show how long until the next bus comes. - · A new Northern Jerusalem central bus station, called Arazim, is opening at the Ramot Junction which is in an area that is a major entrance point into Jerusalem.
+If you are in Ramot, French Hill or Pisgat Ze'ev, and other nearby neighborhoods, it can be more useful than using the Tachana Mercazit.
+Currently, the terminal is only open for several intercity bus lines.
+Recently, two additional large bus stops have opened above ground for citywide buses.
+The terminal will eventually allow you to connect to the light rail.